wiklundm/arcticsleddogclub/README.md

 The content of the website is fictional and created by myself.
 The Hero image is borrowed from my friend Anna Norman.
 The Snowflake image is from Shutterstock and the remaining images from IStock.
 Information on how to make the navbar and Burger icon I found on stack and the lessons from Code institute.
-The template that recieves the information from the form, is from Code Institute.
+The template that recieves the information from the form, is borrowed from Code Institute.

 # Acknowledgements